-Have you ever sent someone a message, read over it and realized that you made a few mistakes, or said something you didn’t mean to say?
-Users do this all the time and are left with embarrassment after they press the send button.
+Have you ever sent a message and realized that you made a mistake?
+Users do this all the time and are left with regret and embarrassment after they press the send button.
 A way to make users comfortable with sending messages is an undo timer.
 An undo timer gives users a window of time to undo their sent message before the recipient gets it.

 When users send a message, a dialog box appears with an undo link they can click to retrieve their message from the sending queue.
 The dialog box should appear for a long enough time to allow users to read their message and choose to undo or not.
 If the undo timer is too fast, users won’t have enough time to make use of the undo.
 If it’s too slow, the recipient may notice a delay in getting an expected message.
 After the undo time passes, the dialog should tell the user that it sent their message.